 It is not easy to pick your first Linux distro.
 You are probably not an expert, which means you need a beginner-friendly operating system.
 Although that does narrow your choice, you still have several great options.
 If your selection has come down to deciding the winner of the Linux Mint VS Ubuntu duel, we hope this article can help you.

 We went through the characteristics and features of both Linux-based OSs, and we hope that you will know which system works better for you by the end of this guide.
-Also, we have written a guide on the best Linux distros to pick in 2019 if you need advanced research on each distro.
+Also, we have written a guide on the best Linux distros to pick if you need advanced research on each distro.

 Why You Need a Linux-Based Operating System

 When people are moving from a Windows OS to Linux, they are inspired by several different reasons:

 - Want a safer and stable operating system.

 - Have an old machine that can only run a light Linux distro.

 - Have enough tech-related knowledge that they are ready for an open-source environment.